KristjanVeensalu/Omis_Python_EN/README.md

 Homework
 <br></br>
 <ul>
-	<li>Write a small drill program to learn the multiplication table</li>
+	<li>Write a small drill program to learn about list use</li>
 	<li>1.
-It shows the user a simple mathematical exercise.</li>
+It adds up to ten user input values into a list</li>
-	<li>2.
-The user inputs an anwser and the program checks if its correct.</li>
+	<li>2.The user is returned your list, but reversed and squared</li>
 	<li>3.
-Then it tells the user if they are correct or not</li>#
+Then the user will input one of the values in the new list</li>
 	<li>4.
-This program has a total of at least 10 different exercises to choose from.</li>
+When they do that, that value will be removed from the list, and added to a new one.</li>
+	<li>5.
+This is repeated until the old list is empty..</li>
 <hr></hr>

 ![Pilt pythoni koodist](/assets/pilt.png)